Oreshek Fortress: Great Northern War

-Political prisoners
+Political prison

 During Imperial times the fortress lost its military role and was used as a notorious political prison.
-The first two prisoners were Peter the Great's sister, Maria Alexeyevna Romanova, and his first wife Yevdokiya Lopukhina.
+The first two prisoners were Peter the Great's sister, Maria Alexeyevna Romanova, and his first wife, Yevdokiya Lopukhina.

-The best known prisoner in the Shlisselburg Fortress was Ivan VI, who had inherited the throne as an infant, was interned there until he was murdered by his guards in 1764.
+The best known prisoner in the Shlisselburg Fortress was Ivan VI, who had inherited the throne as an infant and was interned there until he was murdered by his guards in 1764.
 After his murder, no more prisoners were sent to the fortress until 1775.
 In 1800-1870, the fortress held a probable total of 52 political prisoners, including Wilhelm Küchelbecker, and Mikhail Bakunin, most for short periods, though the Polish rebel, Walerian Łukasiński was in solitary confinement there for 38 years.

-The New Prison
+Late Russian Empire

-After the assassination of the Tsar Alexander II in 1881, the authorities decided to invest in a new purpose built prison in Shlisselburg, contain 40 cells, with ten more cells from the old fortress retained as a punishment block.
+After the assassination of Alexander II in 1881, the authorities decided to invest in a new purpose-built prison in Shlisselburg, containing 40 cells, with ten more cells from the old fortress retained as a punishment block.
 In 1884, 36 political prisoners were transferred to Shlisselburg from the Peter and Paul Fortress.
 Most were members of Narodnaya Volya, who had been sentenced to death for conspiring to kill the Tsar, but had had their sentences commuted to life imprisonment.
-They included two women, Vera Figner and Lyudmila Volkenstein.
+They included two women – Vera Figner and Lyudmila Volkenstein.
 All were to be denied any kind of contact with the outside world, including visits from or correspondence with relatives.

 There were others not linked to Narodnaya Volya, but had been in protests or escape attempts in Siberia.
 After a riot and a hunger strike in Kara prison in 1882, eight particularly unruly prisoners were transported to the Peter and Paul Fortress, and thence to Shlisselburg.

 Lenin's brother, Aleksandr Ulyanov, and four others involved in a plot to kill Alexander III were hanged in the fortress in 1887.
 So were Nikolai Rogachev and Alexander Shtromberg, whose death sentences, passed at the Trial of the Fourteen, for their involvement in Narodnaya Volya, were not commuted.
 They were held in the old cells, away from the prisoners.

 Ivan Yuvachov, who was also sentenced to death at the Trial of the Fourteen, but whose sentence was commuted, wrote a description of his time in the fortress:

 Lyudmila Volkenstein, who was the first to write a memoir of life in Shlisselburg, was struck on arrival by how clean and new it was: